bwoo14/2420_week11_Lab/README.md

 ### Making the backup-script
 - Make a configuration file in the `/etc` directory by running `sudo touch backup_script.conf`
 ![](images/confsspng.png)
+- This configuration file will contain the variables required for the backup script.
+Each variable must be set to contain the information for your backup server and folders to backup.
+For example, the SSH variable
 - The new script should look like this.
 ![](images/newscr.png)